-One of the many spectacular sights on the Reykjanes peninsula in southwest Iceland is the amazing Lambafellsklofi rift in Mt.
-Lambafell, which most likely dates back to the second last glacial period.
+One of the many spectacular sights on the Reykjanes peninsula in southwest Iceland is the mystical Lambafellsklofi rift in Mt.
+Lambafell, which most likely dates back to the second-to-last glacial period.

 It is a sight worth seeing, as here Mt.
 Lambafell almost got ripped in two due to dislocation or tension fractures.
 And it is possible to hike inside the narrow rift.

-A huge lava rock in the vast lava field
+A massive lava rock in the vast lava field

-This whole area is a volcanic area, and you will see volcanoes and lava fields left and right.
+This whole area is volcanic, and you will see volcanoes and lava fields left and right.

 To reach Lambafellsklofi, which is also called Lambafellsgjá, we drove through a vast lava field, called Afstapahraun, for the longest time, on a very bumpy road.